muhammedjamsheer/Javascript/Basics.md

  ```

  ##### 2. lastIndexOf()
-The lastIndexOf() method returns the index of the last occurrence of a specified text in a string:
+The `lastIndexOf()` method returns the index of the last occurrence of a specified text in a string:

  ```javascript
 let str = "Please locate where 'locate' occurs!";
 str.lastIndexOf("locate");
 //output  21
  ```
+`Both indexOf(), and lastIndexOf() return -1 if the text is not found`

 **[⬆ Back to Top](#table-of-contents)**